What Is the Federal Funds Rate? Here’s What You Need to Know

 At each of the eight meetings of the FOMC, the committee decides whether to adjust the federal funds rate.
 Investors actively watch the FOMC decisions on the federal funds rates because of its implications for the stock market, savings and checking accounts, mortgage rates, credit cards, and other interest-linked financial products.

-The FOMC had its first meeting of 2024 in late January and voted to leave the current federal funds rate unchanged from 5.25% to 5.50%.
+The FOMC had its last meeting of 2024 in late December and voted to cut the current federal funds rate to 4.25% to 4.5%.

 Here is the current federal funds rate: